 020-010 MetaServer Import – Import Email

 MetaServer’s Import Email feature allows you to watch one or multiple email inboxes and detach, import and process PDF attachments from incoming e-mails.
-You also have the option to archive the imported mail in a folder or subfolder of your mail-client.
+You can also watch folders and import .eml and .msg files instead of watching an email inbox through IMAP.
+You also have the option to archive the imported mail in a folder or subfolder of your mail-client or disk.

 Each import action in a workflow can have a different next action.
 Consequently, you can process a PDF attachment differently depending on the watched inbox.

 Example Case 1:

 – A catering company receives incoming invoices through e-mail and on paper by post (snail mail).
 So, they watch an email inbox dedicated to incoming invoices and scan their physical invoices to a watched folder.
 MetaServer extracts all relevant data such as supplier name, invoice number, amount, due date etc. and uploads the data in QuickBooks for booking and payment.

 – Insurance agents scan supporting insurance claim documents with their smartphone and the result is emailed as a PDF attachment to a central inbox to extract critical data and file the documentation in the correct claim folder.

 To add an Import Email action, select the action after which you want to insert the Import from Email action and press Add -> Import -> Email.
 The Setup window will automatically open.

 You can also open the setup window of an existing Import Email action by double clicking the action or by pressing the setup button on the right side of the action or in the ribbon, as shown below.